Akshath29/interview_exercise_Akshath/Interview_Answers.md

 - Data Model Change: I modified the ChatMessage schema to accommodate a list for storing tags.
 - Backend Logic Updates: I implemented functions for message data manipulation (e.g., addTag, removeTag, getMessagesGroupedByTags).
 - Business Logic Integration: I updated the message logic layer to utilize the newly created functions for adding, removing, and finding messages by tags.
-- API Integration: Finally, I integrated the add/remove functionality into the message resolvers and implemented finding messages by tags within the conversation logic.
+- Integration to Resolver: Finally, I integrated the add/remove functionality into the message resolvers and implemented finding messages by tags within the conversation logic.

 ## Problems I encountered
 Here are some potential challenges I considered: